 This MA gives writers the opportunity to explore, experiment and learn the craft of screenwriting, in conjunction with the development and writing of a full-length screenplay.

 Screenwriting is not a craft apart, it draws on the crafts and techniques of rhetoric and narrative which writers have been honing and developing since Homer.
-The programme positions screenwriting within the traditions of dramatic literature and provides you with the means and skill to express your individual and unique cinematic visions.
+The programme positions screenwriting within the traditions of dramatic literature and provide you with the means and skill to express your individual and unique cinematic visions.
 The MA’s primary aim is to nurture and develop talent.

 Our programme aims to inspire you to develop the art and craft of screenwriting and related ancillary skills to a high level.
-You will have already demonstrated an aptitude for writing (through your undergraduate studies or your portfolio work), and by the end of the programme you will have written a full-length feature script or a pilot episode of a television drama.
+You will have already demonstrated an aptitude for writing (through your undergraduate studies or your portfolio work), and by the end of the programme, you will have written a full-length feature script or a pilot episode of a television drama.

-You will also acquire an in-depth knowledge and understanding of the craft of screenwriting, and will have gained a clear understanding of the stages of writing from idea to final draft.
+You will also acquire an in-depth knowledge and understanding of the craft of screenwriting and will have gained a clear understanding of the stages of writing from idea to final draft.

 There are a number of academic modules in film and drama studies, and you will quickly appreciate the opportunities that exist in the film and television industries, as well as matters relating to copyright and contracts.